thomast1906/azure-back-to-school-2021/README.md

 # azure-back-to-school-2021

 Topic 1:- From zero to GitOps with AKS

 - Intro of K8s
   - Why K8s etc
 - GitOps
+- What is it?
-- What is it ?
-More than than just a buzzword
+  - More than than just a buzzword
 - AKS Deployment with TF/Bicep/CLI - Bicep preferable
 - AKS security/Azure Policy
 - GitOps
   - Fluxv2
   - Helm
   - Renovate
 - Benefits of GitOps
   - Brings infra closer to dev
 - All this in pipeline(s) etc (automated)